newchea/newchea/README.md

 # About me.Hi 👋🏽 I'm Ruby Jack.
 I'm passionate about learning, creating, and sharing projects that make a difference.
-I'm currently exploring web development, design, and coding through hands-on projects.
+I'bm currently exploring web development, design, and coding through hands-on projects.
 This repository is part of my journey—feel free to check it out, leave feedback, or contribute!
-###
+### I'm currently working on my personal website

 <!--
 **newchea/newchea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - i love coding